MrFatra/INTRO/README.md

 - 📸 Instagram: [@this._fatra](https://www.instagram.com/this._fatra)
 - ✉️ Email    : fatraramadhann2004@gmail.com

-Looking forward to connecting with fellow developers and tech enthusiasts!
-Feel free to reach out for collaborations or just to say hi.
+Feel free to reach out for collaborations or just to say hi to me.

-Yup, that's it.
+Yup, that's it, maybe enough.😉